percona/portal-doc/docs/advisors/checks/mongodb-oplog-sizing.md

 It's important to ensure that the oplog size is large enough to accommodate the expected rate of write operations and provide an adequate oplog window.
 If the oplog window is too short, it can lead to data loss or replication lag in the replica set.

-Usually, we recommend keeping the Oplog window of 24-48 hrs.
-If it goes below the recommended value and stays there for quite some time, then there might be the need to resize the Oplog.
+Usually, we recommend keeping the oplog window of 24-48 hrs.
+If it goes below the recommended value and stays there for quite some time, then you might need to resize the oplog.

 The default oplog size for the WiredTiger storage engine is 5% of physical memory in which the lower bound is 990 MB and the upper bound is 50 GB.
 To determine the oplog size, calculate it using the below method.